Heard: September 24, 2015 in Toronto, Ontario

 The Respondent has never been the subject of a disciplinary proceeding by the MFDA

-and cooperated with Staff during its investigation into his conduct.
+and cooperated with Staff during its investigation into her conduct.
 By entering into the

 Settlements can be important and useful in achieving outcomes which further the goals of